dy/sprae/r&d.md

     + instead of :fx.interval.
 An event - oninterval
   * ~~s-show?~~ use hidden attribute

-## [ ] Autoinit via mutation observer?
-  + runs until document is loaded
-  + immediately inits all new nodes, opposed to displaying half-baked content

 ## [ ] Plugins

   * @sprae/data, /item, /aria